Tiny-Earth/DemoSite/site/src/intro.md

 Embedded in this undertaking is a challenge to all scientists to bring to teaching the critical thinking, rigor, creativity, and spirit of experimentation that defines research [handelsman_scientific_2004](@cite).
 This includes drawing on the research about effective teaching and learning to shape our approaches.

-Scientific teaching also posits that teaching science should capture the spirit of discovery in the classroom in ways that include  all students.
-Teaching scientifically can open pathways for all students to engage in science and bring joy to teaching.
+Scientific teaching also posits that teaching science should capture the spirit of discovery in the classroom in ways that are inclusive to all students.
+Teaching scientifically supports student learning, promotes student persistence, and leads to increased diversity in STEM

 ## Why Scientific Teaching?

 ### Effective Science Education

 Effective science education is equitable science education: Scientific teaching is needed to create a diverse and creative workforce equipped to address emerging global and local problems.
-Increasing diversity in STEM requires drawing from historically excluded groups.
-The future workforce should match the demographics of the world’s citizens and take advantage of underutilized talent in all demographic groups.
+Increasing diversity in STEM requires increasing representation of historically excluded groups.
+The future workforce should match the demographics of the world’s citizens and draw from underutilized talent in all demographic groups.

 > __*Effective science education is equitable science education.*__